grommet/hpe-design-system-starter/README.md

 At the end of this chapter, you will:

 1. Understand the basics of `Box` and how it is used.
-2. Understand how to use `Header` component and what the different options we have in the design-system.
+2. Understand the importance of layout specific DOM tags such as `<header>`, `<main>`, and `<footer>`
-3. Understand how to use `Footer` component.
+3. Understand how to use `Header`, `Main`, and `Footer` components.
-4. At the end of this you should have a Header, Footer and Main in our application.
+6. Have the scaffolding of your app layout built, which will include a Header, Main, and Footer.

 ## Fundamentals

-We will be using 3 main Components from Grommet.
-All of these componets are made from `Box`.
-We will start with the fundamentals that come with using `Box.
+Before we get into the specific layout components, we will start with understanding one of Grommet's most fundamental components: `Box`.

 ### Box

 [Box](https://v2.grommet.io/box?theme=hpe#props) is where it all starts.
-Flexible props allow the behavior of content to be defined to optimize the user experience.
-Box was built on the idea of `flex-box`.
-We will use `Box` as our container within `Grommet` that will hold the rest of our content.
-If you have worked with `flex-box` many of the props will be familiar.
+Think of Box as a container that you fill with content, leveraging Box properties to instruct how the content will be laid out.
+Grommet Box component is built on top of [CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+This means that any CSS Flexbox attributes such as `flex-direction` have a corresponding Box prop such as `direction`.

+You may notice that Grommet has simplified the naming of these properties and their respective values (as is seen with `flex-direction` --> `direction`), but all Flexbox flexibility is possible.

+If you're brand new to Grommet or CSS Flexbox, you may enjoy this [interactive Flexbox Froggy game](https://flexboxfroggy.com/) which can help familiarize you with how the various properties affect the content layout.

+Now that you're more familiar with Box, let's get into some of the more layout-specific components.

 ### Header

-Header is made from `Box` it comes with some pre set props to help make it easier to use.
-In the [Design-System](https://design-system.hpe.design/components/header) you will find different versions of header.
-Later on in our tutorial we will pick one and reference the code provided to use in our application.
+Header is a `Box` with some predefined props to help make it easier to use, including an `as="header"` prop which ensures it appears as `<header>` in the DOM.
+In the [Design System](https://design-system.hpe.design/components/header) you will find different examples of Header populated with various kinds of content.
+We will be using one of these examples in our application.

+### Main

+Main is also a `Box` with predefined props, including an `as="main"` prop which ensures it appears as `<main>` in the DOM.

 ### Footer

-Footer is the same as `Header` in the fact that it is built from `Box` with preset props.
-We will be using [Design-System](https://design-system.hpe.design/components/footer) to also help us build out our footer.
+Footer is also a `Box` with predefined props, including an `as="footer"` prop which ensures it appears as `<footer>` in the DOM.
+We will be using a [Design System Footer](https://design-system.hpe.design/components/footer) to help us build our application footer.

+### Why is it important to use Header, Main, and Footer components as opposed to just Box?

+You should use these layout-specific components to ensure that they appear as `<header>`, `<main>`, and `<footer>` in the DOM.
+This allows screen readers and other assistive technologies to properly interpret the application's content structure.
+The HPE Design System holds [accessibility](https://design-system.hpe.design/foundation/accessibility) as a core principle because we want all users to have enjoyable experiences using our applications.

+If for whatever reason you are not interested in using the layout-specific components and would rather just use Box, make sure you add the appropriate `as` prop so that the Box appears as either a `<header>`, `<main>`, or `<footer>` in the DOM.

+Throughout this guide, we will be referencing guidance from WCAG (Web Content Accessibility Guidelines) which is a robust set of accessibility design guidelines for software and web-based products.
+If you'd like to read more about page regions, you can do so on the [WCAG Page Regions documentation](https://www.w3.org/WAI/tutorials/page-structure/regions/).

 ## Let’s get started with the application setup!